theKono/KPS-iOS/README.md

 ```

 **Return:**
-The function return whether the a user has logged in or not. **Note:** the result reflects only local status and might not be accurate if the session has been cancelled remotely.
+The function return whether the user has logged in or not.

+**Note: The result reflects only local status and might not be accurate if the session has been cancelled remotely**

 ---

 ## Content
----

 #### Get Content List